The Joint Institute for VLBI ERIC (JIVE) is seeking candidates for fixed-term appointment as

 - An excellent package of secondary benefits, including relocation expenses, an opportunity to participate in the collective healthcare insurance and a possibility for parental leave.

 JIVE is an equal-opportunity employer.
-Applicants of any nationality/citizenship are eligible to apply.
+Applicants of any nationality are welcome to apply and we are especially interested in applications from women and other traditionally under-represented groups.

 Applications should contain a CV including a list of publications, and a description of research interests.
-Please forward application materials to email@example.com, mentioning reference number JIVE2021/02.
-Please arrange for three letters of reference to be sent separately to the same address.
+Please forward application materials to [email protected], mentioning reference number JIVE2022/01.
+Please also arrange for three letters of reference to be sent separately to the same address.
+All application materials should arrive by 1 February 2022.